EARLY VOX SUPREMES

 Preamp no. 01390; power amp no. 01164.
 The latest dateable element in the preamp is a yellow Lemco capacitor, "YC" = March 1967.
 In the power amp, a red CCL filter cap, "B7" = February 1967.

 A few repairs were made to the amp in the 1980s - new black plastic input sockets and a few resistors and caps., but otherwise condition is not at all bad.
 The metal handles on the box have been removed, and a new Vox handle fitted.
+Click on the buttons below for further pictures.

-Serial number 1047 - currently in Ireland
+Serial number 1047 - currently in the USA

 Serial number 1058 - currently in the UK